Get an email when a new article is posted. Choose the topics that interest you most.

 Dr. Ben Conrad is the Market Group Manager in the Micromet Group at Campbell Scientific, Inc. His background is mainly in ecohydrology/ecophysiology with an emphasis on plant water use in arid environments.
 Ben has more than 13 years of experience working with eddy covariance and Campbell Scientific data loggers, and he holds a doctoral degree in Biology from the University of Nevada, Las Vegas.
 Ben also enjoys spending time with family, playing Frisbee with his dog, and watching songbirds.

-Brad Maxfield is a Senior Sales Engineer for international markets at Campbell Scientific, Inc. His areas of expertise include power budgets, energy efficiency, and renewable energy.
+Brad Maxfield is the Global Technical Training Manager at Campbell Scientific, Inc. His areas of expertise include power budgets, energy efficiency, and renewable energy.
 Brad provides technical support and training in English and Spanish, with frequent visits to customers in Latin America.
-He received his bachelor’s degree from the University of Utah in Spanish Language and Literature, with a technical focus in electronics and electricity.
+He received his bachelor’s degree from the University of Utah in Spanish Language and Literature.

 Bruce Smith is a Technical Support Engineer at Campbell Scientific, Inc. He provides technical support for many Campbell Scientific products and specializes in supporting weather stations used in the commercial irrigation industry.
 Bruce’s background is in building maintenance.
 Away from work, he enjoys spending time with his family and dogs, being outdoors, and tinkering with cars.